 Like with any flooring, vinyl floors have the tendency to dull over time.
 Vinyl floors should not be exposed to wax or solvents.
 Instead, use a lamb’s wool bonnet on a mechanical buffer every once in a while, when it is necessary.

-Laminate Flooring for Pets
+Laminate Flooring with Pets

 Laminate flooring is manufactured to provide the look of hardwood at a fraction of the cost.
 Unlike vinyl, laminate flooring is not waterproof.
 If there are accidents or water bowl spills, the mess should be cleaned promptly to avoid damaging the floor or causing the material to swell.
 Most laminate flooring is not well suited for pets but there are a few styles of laminate floors specifically designed to accommodate the needs of pets.
 Putting a waterproof mat beneath the pet’s litter box or water bowls will help prevent moisture damage.